We also offer mini-pupillages. Below are the answers to some frequently asked questions and the information on how to

-Mini-pupils generally sit with junior members of chambers for two or three days.
+Mini-pupils generally sit with junior members of chambers for two days.
 This allows you to get a feel for the type of set we are, and the type of work that we do.
 Mini-pupils get the chance to attend hearings, attend conferences and work on opinions on accessible topics.
 Our programme is currently being run remotely.

 We do not formally assess mini-pupillages.
 We believe that mini-pupillage is a chance for you to experience what life is like at the Chancery Bar.

 We usually schedule mini-pupillages for March, June, October and December, although we can be flexible where necessary.